PhilT/merrol/README.md

 What
 ----------------------------------
-An editor for Ruby, Rails and supporting langauges, written in pure Ruby with an open design to allow customization and enhancement.
+An editor for Ruby, Rails and supporting langauges, written in pure Ruby using some Rails idioms with an open design to allow customization and enhancement.

 Why
 ----------------------------------